o-ran-sc/portal-nonrtric-controlpanel/docs/installation-guide.rst

 must be installed to make it work.
 See `Non-RT RIC <https://docs.o-ran-sc.org/projects/o-ran-sc-nonrtric/en/latest/index.html>`__ for how to install and set them up.

+This guide is to install both the NonRtRIC Control Panel and the NonRtRIC Service Gateway.

+The installation of the NonRtRIC Service Gateway is needed as it exposes A1 Policy Management Service and Enrichment Coordinator Service.

 Software Installation and Deployment
 ------------------------------------